I started my teaching career at St Andrew’s Primary School in September 2016 and have worked in both Year 5 and Year 6.

 Reading books will be chosen by the children in class and can be taken home and read at their own pace.
 The children will be responsible for changing their books.
 We will also be doing daily reading with the children in school and have a class novel which will also be read daily.

-This year we have PE on a Monday afternoon and a Thursday afternoon.
-Please ensure that your child has their correct PE kit in school on these days with pumps that fit in case we decide to work outside.
+This year we have PE on a Tuesday and a Friday.
+Please ensure that your child has their correct, full PE kit in school on these days with pumps that fit in case we decide to work outside.

 The topics we will be covering this year are: